jfrancis42/js8net/README.md

 raise_window()
 ```

-Raise the JS8Call window to the top.
+Raise the JS8Call window to the top on the screen.

 ```python3
 send_message(message)